rufer7/dotnet-webapi-using-az-key-vault-secret-rotated-by-terraform/README.md

 ### Deploy application resources

-> [!NOTE]
-> The application resources are created via GitHub actions workflow.
-The following steps are only required if you want to create the resources manually.

 > [!IMPORTANT]
 > To generate deployment credentials and to configure the GitHub secrets for the GitHub actions workflow, see [here](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid%2Caspnetcore&WT.mc_id=MVP_344197#set-up-a-github-actions-workflow-manually).
-> There are currently two GitHub environments set up for this repository: `dev` and `dev-iac`
+> There are currently two GitHub environments set up for this repository: `dev` and `dev-iac`.
-> For both of them a separate federated credential is set up in the Entra app.
+> For both of them a separate federated credential is set up in the Entra app which got created while generating deployment credentials.
-> Furthermore the service principal is a member of the Entra group `kv-secret-rotation-sample-contributor-iac` and the following Microsoft Graph application permissions got added
+> Furthermore the service principal of the Entra app is a member of the Entra group `kv-secret-rotation-sample-contributor-iac` and the following Microsoft Graph application permissions got added
 >
 > - `Application.ReadWrite.All`
 > - `Domain.Read.All`
 > - `Group.ReadWrite.All`
 >
-> Last but not least, the service proncipal got assigned owner role on resource group.
+> Finally, the service principal was assigned the `Owner` role for the resource group.

+> [!NOTE]
+> The application resources are created via GitHub actions workflow.
+The following steps are only required, if you want to create the resources manually.

 1. Adjust values in `iac\vars\dev.app.tfvars`
 1. Adjust values in `iac\backend\dev.backend.tfvars`
-1. Create resources using the following commands
+1. Create application resources using the following commands

    ```PowerShell
    az login -t [AZURE_TENANT_ID]